Krishna-Mali1/wazuh-siem-homelab/README.md

 Then ran the MSI installer and entered the Ubuntu VM IP address as the Manager IP during setup.

-### Step 2 — Installed Sysmon for Better Visibility
+### Step 2 - Installed Sysmon for Better Visibility

-Sysmon is a Windows system monitoring tool that provides much more detailed logs than Windows alone — including process creation, network connections, and file changes.
+Sysmon is a Windows system monitoring tool that provides much more detailed logs than Windows alone i.e including process creation, network connections, and file changes.
 Without Sysmon the visibility into what is happening on the Windows machine is very limited.

 I downloaded the Sysmon zip file from the Microsoft Sysinternals website and used the SwiftOnSecurity config which is the most widely used Sysmon configuration in the security community.